Specific guidelines for Group 14 herbicides

 Moderate resistance risk

 Group 14 herbicides are inhibitors of the protoporphyrinogen oxidase (PPO) enzyme.
 There are currently no known populations of weeds resistant to Group 14 in Australia.
-However, there are 6 weeds with confirmed resistant to Group 14 in 9 countries, and in particular in populations of Amaranthus spp. in the USA.
+However, there are 6 weeds with confirmed resistant to Group 14 herbicides in 9 countries, and in particular in populations of Amaranthus spp. in the USA.

 The increased use of Group 14 herbicides as stand-alone herbicides in Australia is likely to increase the risk of resistant populations developing.
 The use of Group 14 herbicides in co-formulations or as tank mixtures in-crop or on fallows has a lower risk of resistant populations developing.